MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-199-Civilian-Health-Medical-Program-Uniformed-Services-CHAMPUS/section-199.26.md

 (*3*) Survivors of members who died while on active duty for more than 30 days or while receiving retired or retainer pay.

 (ii) *Premiums.* TYA coverage is a premium based program that an eligible young adult dependent may purchase.
 There is only individual coverage, and a premium shall be charged for each dependent even if there is more than one qualified dependent in the uniformed service sponsor's family that qualifies for TYA coverage.
-Dependents qualifying for TYA status can purchase individual TRICARE Standard/Extra or TRICARE Prime coverage (as applicable) according to the rules governing the TRICARE option for which they are qualified on the basis of their uniformed service sponsor's TRICARE-eligible status (active duty, retired, Selected Reserve, or Retired Reserve) and the availability of a desired option in their geographic location.
+Dependents qualifying for TYA status can purchase individual TRICARE Select or TRICARE Prime coverage (as applicable) according to the rules governing the TRICARE option for which they are qualified on the basis of their uniformed service sponsor's TRICARE-eligible status (active duty, retired, Selected Reserve, or Retired Reserve) and the availability of a desired option in their geographic location.
 Premiums shall be determined in accordance with paragraph (c) of this section.

 (iii) *Procedures.* Under TYA, qualified dependents under paragraph (b) of this section may purchase individual TYA coverage by submitting a completed request in the appropriate format along with an initial payment of the applicable premium.
 Procedures for purchasing coverage and paying applicable premiums are prescribed in paragraph (d) of this section.

 (iv) *Benefits.* When their TYA coverage becomes effective, qualified beneficiaries receive the benefit of the TRICARE option that they selected, including, if applicable, access to military treatment facilities and pharmacies.
-TYA coverage features the per service cost share, deductible and catastrophic cap provisions based on program selected, i.e., the TRICARE Standard/Extra program or the TRICARE Prime program, as well as the status of their military sponsor.
+TYA coverage features the cost share, deductible and catastrophic cap provisions applicable to Group B beneficiaries based on the program selected, *i.e.,* the TRICARE Select program under § 199.17(l)(2)(ii) or the TRICARE Prime program under § 199.17(l)(ii), as well as the status of their military sponsor.
 Access to military treatment facilities under the system of access priorities in § 199.17(d)(1) is also based on the program selected as well as the status of the military sponsor.
-Premiums are not credited to deductibles or catastrophic caps.
+Premiums are not credited to deductibles or catastrophic caps; however, TYA premiums shall apply instead of any applicable TRICARE Prime or Select enrollment fee.

-(v) *Transition period.* During fiscal year 2011, the TYA program will include only TRICARE Standard program coverage.

-(b) *Eligibility for TRICARE Young Adult coverage* - (1) *Young Adult Dependent.* A young adult dependent qualifies to purchase TYA coverage if the dependent meets the following criteria:
+(b) *Eligibility for TRICARE Young Adult coverage*—(1) *Young Adult Dependent.* A young adult dependent qualifies to purchase TYA coverage if the dependent meets the following criteria:

 (i) Would be a dependent child under 10 U.S.C.
 1072, but for exceeding the age limit under that section (abused dependents and NATO dependents are not eligible for TYA coverage); and